bismark09/angleconverter/README.md

 Content from cell 1 | Content from cell 2
 Content in the first column | Content in the second column

-Would become:
-First Header 	Second Header
-Content from cell 1 	Content from cell 2
-Content in the first column 	Content in the second column